NathanAZaks/Pokemon/README.md

 Order of Stats: speed, special-defense, special-attack, defense, attack, hp

-Next steps: instead of creating variables to compare the pokemon stats, just reference the dictionaries/list directly
+Damage calulation: level, power, attack, defense, mods

-Damage calulation: targets, weather, critical, random, stab, types, burn, level, power, attack, defense
+Mods calculation: targets, weather, critical, random, stab, types, burn

+Next Steps:
+-Change "whoAttacks" from 0 to 1 and vice versa for each move between opponent and user -How to pass objects from one function/class to another